AnataarXVI/HTMLParser/README.md

   -s, --script   Find all scripts
   -f, --form     Find all forms
   -l, --link     Find all links
+  -t, --tree     Make a tree of the website directories

   Examples:
     python htmlparser.py -a <url>